krustlet/krustlet/docs/topics/configuration.md

 If you specify node labels in multiple places, the collections are _not_
 combined: the place with the highest precedence takes effect and all others are ignored.

+## Notes to kubelet implementers

+Some flags require you to support them in your provider or main code - they are not implemented automatically by the kubelet core.
+These flags are as follows:

+* `--bootstrap-file` - should be passed to `kubelet::bootstrap` if you use the bootstrapping feature
+* `--data-dir` - this should be used to construct the `FileStore` if you use one
+* `--allow-local-modules` - if specified you should compose a `FileSystemStore` onto your normal store

+See the `krustlet-wasi.rs` file for examples of how to honour these flags.

+If you can't honour a flag value in your particular scenario, then you should still check for it and return an error, rather than silently ignoring it.